2021 : Community Influencer of the Year

 I start a new series on identifying and removing problematic NOLOCK hints from update and delete statements.

-In this tip, I show how you can evaluate a new index option in SQL Server 2019 aimed at reducing PAGELATCH_EX waits: OPTIMIZE_FOR_SEQUENTIAL_KEY.
+In this tip, I show how to evaluate a new index option in SQL Server 2019 aimed at reducing PAGELATCH_EX waits.

 For T-SQL Tuesday #140, Anthony Nocentino asks us what we have been up to with containers.